Karol Tibba | Pandava Caves | Most Untouched and underrated trail in Solan near Chandigarh | Complete Guide

 A few minutes into the trail you will be on the raw trail which goes straight to the Karol Tibba.

-Once you ross this rough patch you will find this properly brick laid path which is used by the villagers for commuting daily to Chambaghat.
+Once you cross this rough patch you will find this properly brick-laid path which is used by the villagers for commuting daily to Chambaghat.

 Alternatively, you can drive to Basal village from where you can start the trek (But you will miss the awesome initial trail).
 From the initial trek, you can see the Chambaghat and Solan city and also the road leading to Shimla.

 There are a few plain areas perfect for camping though I am not sure if locals allow camping here as this is part of the path taken by locals every day.

 Once you finish the initial trek you reach the Basal village and you will find a road here.
 From here you need to follow the trail just next to the house.
 The trail from this point is a bit open and you will face the sun directly over your head.
 There are not many trees before you reach the cafe.
 We took a short break just before the cafe.